multimodal-influencer-empathy/Code_Multimodal-Influencer-empathy/README.md

-## Empathy and Sales in Influencer Marketing
+## When Perceived Empathy Sells: Multimodal Evidence from TikTok Influencers

 ## Overview
-This repository contains the code and data used in the research paper "Empathy Expressions and Sales in Influencer Marketing".
+This repository contains the code and data used in the research paper "When Perceived Empathy Sells: Multimodal Evidence from TikTok Influencers".

 ## Installation
 Before running the scripts, ensure you have the following dependencies installed: